touying-typ/touying/src/utils.typ

 /// Display the current short heading on the page.
 ///
-/// - `level` is the level of the heading.
+/// - level (int, auto): The level of the heading.
 If `level` is `auto`, it will return the last heading on or before the current page.
 If `level` is a number, it will return the last heading on or before the current page with the same level.
 ///
-/// - `hierachical` is a boolean value to indicate whether to return the heading hierachically.
-If `hierachical` is `true`, it will return the last heading according to the hierachical structure.
+/// - hierachical (boolean): A value to indicate whether to return the heading hierarchically.
+If `hierachical` is `true`, it will return the last heading according to the hierarchical structure.
 If `hierachical` is `false`, it will return the last heading on or before the current page with the same level.
 ///
-/// - `depth` is the maximum depth of the heading to search.
+/// - depth (int): The maximum depth of the heading to search.
 Usually, it should be set as slide-level.
 ///
-/// - `sty` is the style of the heading.
+/// - sty (function): The style of the heading.
 If `sty` is a function, it will use the function to style the heading.
 For example, `sty: current-heading => current-heading.body`.
+///
+/// -> content
 #let display-current-short-heading(
   self: none,
   level: auto,